Licensing

 St Philips is a leading set for licensing, our Birmingham based licensing barristers have extensive experience in dealing with a wide range of licensing cases including premises, alcohol and entertainment licensing, gambling, vehicle and vehicle operators, sexual entertainment venues, taxi licensing, firearms, houses in multiple occupation and the security industry.

 Our licensing barristers provide incisive advice and persuasive advocacy in respect of applications at first instance at sub-committee level and appeals to all levels of courts.
-Acting for licensing authorities, responsible authorities and venues/operators in the Midlands and beyond, our team prides itself on its practical approach, drawing on its wider experience across the regulatory spectrum to provide advice that is pragmatic, considered and commercially aware.
+Acting for licensing authorities, responsible authorities and venues/operators in the Midlands and beyond, our team prides itself on its practical approach, drawing on its wider experience across the regulatory spectrum to provide pragmatic advice, considered and commercially aware.

 Alcohol and Entertainment